Karaka-Management/Organization-Guide/Processes/01_Development.md

 git checkout -b new-branch-name
 ```

-The name of the branch can be chosen freely however it is recommended to follow the following branch naming conventions:
+The name of the branch can be chosen freely however, it is recommended to follow the following branch naming conventions:

 * `feature-*` for feature implementations
 * `hotfix-*` for security related fixes/improvements